-Most suicides are preventable.
+Most suicides can be prevented.
 You can help.
 Please make the STOP Suicide Pledge.

 This campaign started life as an NHS England-funded pilot and is now continuing via other funding streams.
-It is being led by the charities Mind in Cambridgeshire, Peterborough & Fenland Mind and Lifecraft, supported by local NHS and Public Health teams.
+It is led by the charities Cambridgeshire, Peterborough and South Lincolnshire Mind (CPSL Mind) and Lifecraft, supported by local NHS and Public Health teams.

-It will involve general awareness raising about suicide, specialist training for non-mental health professionals working / volunteering within our communities and a public campaign to encourage sign up to the STOP Suicide Pledge for organisations and individuals.
+It involves general awareness raising about suicide, specialist training for non-mental health professionals working / volunteering within our communities and a public campaign to encourage sign up to the STOP Suicide Pledge for organisations and individuals.

 Suicide is everybody’s business.
 Please work with us to make Cambridgeshire and Peterborough a suicide-safer community.